 Figure 2.
 Conceptual definition of HOIs.
 In A, the competitive effects (blue arrows) of species 1 and 2 on the focal species are observed separately.
 The per capita growth rate of the focal species, i, is modeled as a function, F, of the density of competitor species 1 and 2.
-Importantly, F is fully specified by observing the effects of each species separately.
-In the communities in B and C, two competitor species are present together (i.e. N1 > 0 & N2 > 0).
+Importantly, all the information in F can be obtained by observing each competitor’s effects separately, as in A. In the communities in B and C, two competitor species are present together (i.e. N1 > 0 & N2 > 0).
 In B, the function F characterizes multispecies dynamics and there are no HOIs.
-In C, the function F does not characterize the multispecies case; specifically, additional parameters are required to model the HOI or IM that arises when competitor species one and two are present together.
+In C, the function F does not characterize the multispecies case; specifically, additional parameters are required to model the HOI that arises when competitor species one and two are present together.